jonathon0301/comp0035-cw-g-team-18/coursework1/tools-techniques.md

 At a very late stage of this coursework, a member in the team had realized he had used his another GitHub account on his IDE. :cry:
 This ultimately led to most of the changes were committed with that account.
 The GitHub account that he registered with the module leader on Moodle was jonathon0301, which is in the team and organization.
 The account that he logged on his IDE was JonathonShi.
-It can be inferred that these two accounts are the same person from user name.
+It can be inferred that these two accounts are the same person from username.
 This statement is used to waive any suspicions on academic misconduct. :pray: Thank you!

-## **Github Source Code Control**
+## **GitHub Source Code Control**

-In this group coursework, team members are allowed to access the group repository and coursework files using their own Github account.
+In this group coursework, team members are allowed to access the group repository and coursework files using their own GitHub account.
 Later, team members work in parallel on their own machines with their selected IDE (VScode or PyCharm).
-Whenever there are some changes in one team member's work, we can commit and push to the remote repository on Github, so any further changes can be seen from Commits to the Branch.
+Whenever there are some changes in one team member's work, we can commit and push to the remote repository on GitHub, so any further changes can be seen from Commits to the Branch.
 This is done by a Pull Request as changes are added to it, so team members receive feedback from other team members.
-Finally we merge all changes and different versions back to the Master Branch.
-With the Github source code control, team members are working more effectively and efficiently as we can make changes on files without affecting the main source code.
+Finally, we merge all changes and different versions back to the Master Branch.
+With the GitHub source code control, team members are working more effectively and efficiently as we can make changes on files without affecting the main source code.
 After editing a file in our own IDE, we can quickly commit changes and push the update to the remote group repository.
 This also records our team members working process for the rest of us to understand the whole project process.

 ## **Python Coding Environment**

 The project requires to use Python for data analytics and software development.
-Therefore, all of the team members have done things below:
+Therefore, all the team members have done things below:

 1. Installed Python from python.org;